 POST OFFICE: Nob Hill Foods, 1250 Grant Road

 PRIVATE SCHOOLS: St. Joseph, 1120 Miramonte Ave.; St. Francis High School, 1885 Miramonte Ave.

 PUBLIC SCHOOLS: Mtn.
-View-Whisman School District -- Huff Elementary School, Graham Middle School; Mtn.
+View-Whisman School District -- Huff and Bubb elementary schools, Graham Middle School; Mtn.
 View-Los Altos Union High School District -- Mountain View High School

 SHOPPING (nearby): Blossom Valley Shopping Center, Miramonte Avenue at Cuesta Drive; Grant Park Plaza; Nob Hill Shopping Center, Grant Road; Downtown Mountain View